jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_databases.md

 The number of tables, where table type=user, that exist on the database.

-<note type="note">The # Tables column may not match the number of tables shown in the Tables grid.
-This is most evident when viewing table details for the tempdb database and is due to its dynamic nature.</note>
+{% include note.html content="The # Tables column may not match the number of tables shown in the Tables grid.
+This is most evident when viewing table details for the tempdb database and is due to its dynamic nature." %}

 ### # File Groups